Hawai’i Seascapes – Small Ship Cruise

 Hawai'i Cruise Details

 Day-by-day details for Molokai to Kona, Hawaii (*or reverse); variations may occur to maximize your experience.

 Day 1 – Molokai, Hawaii* – Embark

 Welcome to Hawaii!
 You’ll be transferred to our hospitality area on Molokai.
 Later, the Captain and crew greet you with smiles and champagne as you board the awaiting Safari Explorer.
-This evening, settle in and enjoy dinner aboard the yacht, before a presentation about your week ahead.
+Settle in and enjoy dinner (the first included meal of the rip) aboard the yacht, before a presentation about your week ahead.